About Us

 Dr. Schluep retired in 2016 after 29 years of pastoral ministry from the First Congregational Church of Tallmadge, UCC where he served for 17 years as the senior pastor.
 The integration of his experiences as a soldier, pastor and counselor lead to answer the ‘call’ to found Warriors’ Journey Home.
 John is married to Beth and they have three children and three grandchildren.

-HEALING CIRCLE LOCATIONS
+RALLY POINT CIRCLE LOCATIONS

-Join a circle near you, or contact us if you are interested in finding out more about how to start a circle in your area.
+Join a Circle near you, or contact us if you are interested in finding out more about how to start a Circle in your area.

 Tallmadge, OH